Istin2005/Control-of-Relay-Using-IoT-controller/README.md

 # REG NO:212223040068
 # NAME : ISTIN B
-# EX 2 Control of Relay Using IoTcontroller
+# EX 2 Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller